 Getting ready for a new product launch?

-In this article, I am going to teach you how to do the perfect new product launch.
+Welcome to your guide to the perfect new product launch.

 Product and Market Research For a New Product Launch

-For our purposes, I’m assuming you have that already.
-But before you get ahead of yourself, you need to take the time to do your research and understand your product’s place in your industry.
+But before you jump into launching your product, take the time to do your research and understand your product’s place in the market.

-I’ll warn you, this isn’t the glamorous part of the process – it involves books, Google, and calculators – but it’s where every successful launch begins.
+I’ll warn you, this isn’t the glamorous part of the process – it involves hours of research and calculations, but it’s where every successful launch begins.

 First, focus on the product itself.
 How does it differ from what’s on the market today?
 What’s innovative about it?
 Describe your product and what service is being marketed.